 You understand that probably your father thinks he is being a good parent, he is trying to protect you.
 Explain to him what he is really doing and that he needs to let you grow and become independent.
 Tell him how much you love him and respect his point of view and come to a compromise.
 You should tell him that if he allows you more freedom then you will not abuse it.
 Please tell him that you will contact him and tell him where you are and that you are OK.
 Make it easier for him to say yes.
 Accept some of his rules but make sure you get him to accept you as a person who has a right to move as she wants.

-Q: “I find it difficult to communicate with people who usualy glare at me.
+Q: “I find it difficult to communicate with people who usually glare at me.
 I feel my self esteem downgraded, what can I do to improve this?”

 This is a common problem.
-You seem to have a problem with self consciousness in front of other people.
-If someone glares at you, you start wondering why and your mind imagines all kind of negative reasons and your reaction is to feel self conscious.
+You seem to have a problem with self-consciousness in front of other people.
+If someone glares at you, you start wondering why and your mind imagines all kinds of negative reasons and your reaction is to feel self conscious.
 At these moments you need to stay strong but if your self esteem is low, your confidence will be also and you will feel awkward and it will be difficult for you to communicate with these people.
-I have a helpful page about self consciousness which I think you should read.
-There are many suggestions what to do to become less self conscious so here’s the link:
+I have a helpful page about self consciousness that I think you should read.
+There are many suggestions on what to do to become less self-conscious so here’s the link:

 Excuses and negativity